Psoriasis in Chambersburg, PA

 Psoriasis can be embarrassing or uncomfortable and may make it hard to complete simple, daily activities.
-If that is the case for you, and you're living in the Chambersburg, PA area, we invite you to contact OneSkin Dermatology.
-During your appointment with Dr. Rachel Day, your condition will be evaluated and a treatment plan personalized to make your symptoms manageable and improve your quality of life.
+If that is the case for you, and you're living in the Chambersburg, PA area, we invite you to contact OneSkin Integrative Dermatology.
+During your appointment with our team, your condition will be evaluated and a treatment plan personalized to make your symptoms manageable and improve your quality of life.

 Psoriasis and eczema both result in inflamed, itchy skin, but they have distinct differences.
 Psoriasis typically manifests as thick, silvery scales and plaques.
 Eczema, on the other hand, often presents as red, inflamed patches that may ooze or become filled with fluid.
 The affected areas for eczema can also be more widespread.
 Additionally, the triggers and underlying causes for each condition can differ, with psoriasis often linked to immune system responses and genetics.

 Yes, psoriasis can affect children, although it is more commonly diagnosed in adults.
 Pediatric psoriasis may require special care and attention.